Awesome Sights in Cruden Bay

 Cruden Bay Beach

-The beach is accessible via ‘Ladies Bridge’ which was originally erected in 1922 following a petition by the local ladies of village.
+The beach is accessible via ‘Ladies Bridge’ which was originally erected in 1922 following a petition by the local ladies of the village.
 You can see they were imaginative with their names.
-Ladies Bridge was replaced at a cost of £178,000 in 2015 as the 93 year old bridge was becoming a health and safety issue.
-It takes you over the water of Cruden to the award winning beach and sand dunes.
+Ladies Bridge was replaced at a cost of £178,000 in 2015 as the 93-year-old bridge was becoming a health and safety issue.
+It takes you over the water of Cruden to the award-winning beach and sand dunes.

 Even with the tide in, you can still visit the beach without the worry of becoming stranded.
 When the tide is out, you are more likely to be successful in your hunt for treasure.
-The tide leaves behind a mass of sea life such as jelly fish and crabs.
+The tide leaves behind a mass of sea life such as jellyfish, razor clams, seaweed and crabs.
 This is great for educating the little ones in your family.
-There is quite often driftwood left on the beach which is great for keeping your doggy friend entertained, just make sure your dog does not have a taste for jellyfish!
+There is quite often driftwood left on the beach which is great for both crafting and keeping your doggy friend entertained, just make sure your dog does not have a taste for jellyfish!

-If you are looking for a cardiovascular work-out or you have a dog that likes to get particularly messy then be sure to check out the sand dunes beside the beach.
-The dunes divide the beach and the golf course and provide some really impressive sight seeing.
+If you are looking for a really heavy cardiovascular work-out or you have a dog that likes to get particularly messy then be sure to check out the sand dunes beside the beach.
+The dunes divide the beach and the golf course and provide some really impressive sightseeing.

-Please note that there is also an electric sign beside the beach which provides real time details on water quality for bathing.
+There is a sign beside the beach which provides real-time details on water quality for swimming.
 Directions to Cruden Bay Beach can be found on the VisitScotland website.

 New Slains Castle

 Most haunted castles in Aberdeenshire have their own story to tell.
 New Slains Castle is no different.
-The famous Bram Stoker’s Dracula takes much inspiration from New Slains Castle.
+The famous Bram Stoker’s ‘Dracula’ takes much inspiration from New Slains Castle.
 Bram Stoker liked to visit Cruden Bay back in the 1890s and he is said to have taken his inspiration for the Dracula Story from the dramatic castle.
-He was often a guest at the Kilmarnock Arms Hotel.
-They have Bram Stokers signature on their signature book which is kept in their safe.
-They are known to show it to tourists upon request.
-I have seen Bram Stokers signature in person and it definitely sent shivers down my spine.
+He was often a guest at the Kilmarnock Arms Hotel in Cruden Bay.
+They have Bram Stokers signature on a signature book which is kept in their safe and have recently had a commemorative plate added to the hotel’s exterior.
 The Dracula story is incredible but spooky nonetheless.

 The haunted tales do not end there however…